dongasr/dtmbr/content/new-method/backcasting.md

   filename: "Backcasting"

 ---
-# "Working backwards to implement a preferred future"
+# Working backwards to implement a preferred future

 Backcasting invites us to start strategic conversations from a speculative future, by identifying the key differences between that future and today.